insarlab/MiaplPy/docs/steps_guide.md

 convention, you may set `miaplpy.load.autoPath` to `yes` and it will automatically read the data.
 Also you need to set subset area by specifying bounding box in `miaplpy.subset.lalo`.
 Processing time would be a matter if large subset is selected.
 After setting up your template file, run following command to load data.
-It will call the `load_slc.py` script.
+It will call the `load_slc_geometry.py` script.
+The loaded data are created in `miaplpy/inputs` and consist of `geometryRadar.h5` and `slcStack.h5`.
+The reference and baseline folders are copied here for easier access and independent run from project data.
 ```
 miaplpyApp.py $PWD/PichinchaSenDT142.txt --dostep load_data --dir $PWD/miaplpy
 ```